esentri/domainlifecycles/readme_diagrammer.md

 Have a look at our [sample project](./dlc-sample), and diagram text generated [here](./dlc-domain-diagrammer/src/test/java/nomnoml/generator/NomnomlDomainDiagramGeneratorTest.java) by executing the test `generateSampleApp()` to the standard output.

-There are several options to adjust the diagram settings, have a look at `nitrox.dlc.diagram.domain.config.DomainDiagramConfig`.
+There are several options to adjust the diagram settings, have a look at `config.domain.io.domainlifecycles.diagram.DomainDiagramConfig`.

 ## Example how to use it